raspberrypilearning/grow-a-tree/en/step_2.md

 --- /task ---

-Does the game feel more responsive when you increase and/or decrease the size of **Tree** sprite?
+Does the game feel more responsive when you increase and/or decrease the size of the **Tree** sprite?
 These are the kinds of things that games developers have to consider when designing for user interaction.

 ## Stop the **Tree** sprite from getting too big!
 Next, explore the second condition.